12 Myths of Hair Loss

 Biotin is an important nutrient that helps your body’s metabolism turn carbohydrates, fats, and protein into energy.
 Research shows that biotin helps your skin cells produce more keratin, a protein that your body needs to help support healthy skin, nails, and hair.
 People with a biotin deficiency can experience dry brittle hair, scaly rashes, and brittle nails, so including a biotin supplement to increase keratin and boost hair health sounds like a no-brainer, but getting too much biotin can be problematic too.
 Be sure to work with a practitioner that can recommend the right amount of biotin to fit your individual needs.

-Myth 7: If I Have a Problem With My Thyroid, I’ll Have a Problem with Hair Thinning
+Myth 7: If I Have a Problem With My Thyroid, I’ll ALWAYS Have a Problem with Hair Thinning

 Hair loss myth - if I have a problem with my thyroid I will have hair loss